Admission Requirements to the PhD program, applicants must have:

-- Appropriate bachelor’s degree in Bachelor of Physical Health Education, Bachelor of Kinesiology or its equivalent from the University of Toronto or from another recognized university.
+An appropriate Bachelor of Kinesiology, or its equivalent from the University of Toronto or from another recognized university

-- A background in physical education and health or a discipline compatible with research interests and the interdisciplinary nature of our faculty is preferred.
+A background in kinesiology or a discipline compatible with the research interests and interdisciplinary nature of the Faculty of Kinesiology and Physical Education is preferred.

-- An academic standing equivalent of a University of Toronto B+ (76-79%) in the last five full-course equivalents of relevant, senior-level courses.
+An academic standing equivalent to a University of Toronto A– (80% to 84%) in the last five full-course equivalents of relevant, senior-level undergraduate courses.

 For English language requirement details, please see the international students section of this site.